 This page explains what the Hazardous Activities and Industries List (HAIL) is, how revisions are notified, and outlines points to note when using the HAIL.

-We are consulting on proposed revisions to the Hazardous Activities and Industries List (HAIL) and a proposal to introduce guidance on the HAIL.
-Submissions on these proposals close at 5.00pm on Friday 14 October 2016.
+We consulted on proposed revisions to the Hazardous Activities and Industries List (HAIL) and a proposal to introduce guidance on the HAIL.
+Submissions on these proposals closed at 5.00pm on Friday 14 October 2016.
 To find out more about the proposals see the consultation document.

 The current HAIL is given in HTML, PDF and in DOC format on this website.

 - Hazardous Activities and Industries List (HAIL): October 2011 [HTML]

 - Hazardous Activities and Industries List (HAIL): October 2011 [PDF version for printing, 80 KB]

 - Hazardous Activities and Industries List (HAIL): October 2011 [DOC version for printing, 200 KB]